The Great Wildebeest Migration

 These are the major migration months as the herds are in the middle of their major push north.
 The first wildebeest herds start crossing the crocodile-infested Mara River – it is a fabulous time to be in this remote part of the park.

-September sees the wildebeest herds spread out across the northern Serengeti park, where the Mara River provides the migration with its most serious obstacle infested with crocodiles.
+September sees the wildebeest herds spread out across the northern Serengeti park, where the Mara River provides the migration with its most serious obstacle, infested with crocodiles.
 This river meanders through the northern Serengeti from Kenya’s Maasai Mara National Reserve.

-Watching the thousands of herds of wildebeest migration crossing the Mara River can be very spectacular; there are often scenes of great panic and confusion.
+Watching the thousands of herds of wildebeest migrating crossing the Mara River can be very spectacular; there are often scenes of great panic and confusion.
 It’s common to see herds cross the Mara River north on one day, and then back south a few days later.

 Serengeti Wildebeest Migration in November and December